 I think storytelling works well for any brand in any market.
 If you notice even fast fashion retailers use storytelling in their marketing.
 It might not necessarily be through words.
 It can be through partnerships and collaboration, POS (point of sale), the way they display merchandise, their catalogue design or an advert on TV.
 It might be through “the face” of the campaign, a tagline or even type of fonts.
 Storytelling has more than one form.
 It can be visual and verbal.
 It’s something that is constantly evolving ( e.g. through marketing campaigns and rebranding) as business grows and innovates.

 If you want your business to survive in future, storytelling must be part of any of your marketing campaign.
 These days most markets are saturated.
 Unless you are an inventor and create a new market, you are probably playing the game under highly competitive market conditions.
 If that’s the case, most customers understand products and what they are for in its basic form.
 We no longer need to teach them how to use our products e.g. shoes protect your feet while walking outside.
 We already past that stage.
-We also past the “data” stage, meaning we can’t promote, market and sell our products based on their characteristics/data only.
+We also past the “benefits” stage, meaning we can’t promote, market and sell our products based on their characteristics/benefits/specifications only.
 What we need to teach our customers is how, through our products, we can improve their lives.
 That’s where storytelling comes in, putting that story at the forefront and your product behind it.
 For example, if you are a shoe brand, help us to connect with your brand and your values.
 How are you helping me to feel everyday?